 1216 (18th October)

-John died at Newark Castle Lincolnshire.
-He was succeeded by his son, Henry
+King John died at Newark Castle Lincolnshire.
+He was succeeded by his son, who became King Henry III

 Isabella married Hubert de Burgh, Chief Justicar of England.